 What Is a Check to Cash?

-Part of the process of writing a check is listing who should receive the funds.
-That step makes checks safer than cash because only the named payee is allowed to deposit or handle the check (although it can be signed over to somebody else, which we’ll discuss below).
+Part of the process of writing a check is listing who should receive the funds, and most checks go to a specific payee.
+That step makes checks safer than cash because the named payee is the only person allowed to deposit or handle the check (although it can be signed over to somebody else, which we’ll discuss below).